rbtylee/tutorial-jsonc/tutorial/legacy.md

-# Parsing a Json object - part 1: Legacy code
+# Parsing a Json object - part 1: Intro

 Printing a json\_object is rather boring and mostly useful for debugging purposes.
 Naturally one would expect a JSON library to include functions to make extracting the needed data from the JSON file as easy and simple as possible.